ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 # Log Persistence

-Logs (both system and application logs) are useful for troubleshooting Ray applications and system.
-For example, you may want to access system logs if a node dies unexpectedly.
+Logs (both system and application logs) are useful for troubleshooting Ray applications and your system.
+For example, you may want to access system logs if a node terminates unexpectedly.

-Similar to Kubenetes, Ray does not provide a native storage solution for log data.
+Similar to Kubernetes, Ray does not provide a native storage solution for log data.
 Users need to manage the lifecycle of the logs by themselves.
-This page provides instructions on how to collect logs from Ray clusters running on Kubernetes.
+This page provides instructions on how to collect logs from Ray Clusters that are running on Kubernetes.

 :::{tip}
 Skip to {ref}`the deployment instructions <kuberay-logging-tldr>`